-- Loans are accessible to borrowers with short credit histories: Not many lenders with competitive rates cater specifically to borrowers who are new to credit.
-According to internal research Upstart shared with the Consumer Financial Protection Bureau (CFPB), Upstart’s lending model leads to 27% more loan approvals than conventional underwriting models.
+- Funds are accessible to borrowers with short credit histories: Not many lenders with competitive rates cater specifically to borrowers who are new to credit.
+According to internal research Upstart shared with the Consumer Financial Protection Bureau (CFPB), Upstart’s lending model leads to more approvals than conventional underwriting models.
+[IC]

-- Unique underwriting process helps some borrowers get lower rates: According to the CFPB, Upstart’s internal research also shows that approved applicants are awarded significantly lower rates, on average.
-For example, borrowers received 15-17% lower APRs, on average, when Upstart’s underwriting model was used in place of conventional underwriting models.
+- Unique underwriting process helps some borrowers get lower rates: Upstart’s internal research shows that approved applicants are awarded significantly lower rates, on average.
+For example, borrowers received 15%-17% lower APRs, on average, when Upstart’s underwriting model was used in place of conventional underwriting models.

-- Borrowers can customize their repayment schedules: Upstart allows borrowers to easily customize their loan payments and revise payment amounts and repayment schedules over time.
-For example, you can reset due dates online or tackle your loans more aggressively with quick, unscheduled payments.
-Also, you may be able to divide your monthly payment into multiple small payments.
+- Borrowers can customize their repayment schedules: Upstart allows borrowers to easily customize their payments and revise payment amounts and repayment schedules over time.
+For example, you can reset due dates online or tackle your balances more aggressively with quick, unscheduled payments.
+Also, you can set up automatic bi-monthly payments or split one payment into two.

-- Funds are usually transferred within one day: Upstart claims that it funds 99% of its loans within a day after borrowers have signed their loan contracts.
+- Funds are usually transferred within one day: Upstart claims that it funds 99% of approved applicants within a day after borrowers have signed their contracts.

-- High APR is among the worst: The highest APR available from lenders on Upstart’s platform matches the highest rates of other personal loan lenders.
+- High APR is among the worst: The highest APR available from lenders on Upstart’s platform matches the highest rates of other lenders.